 First, a little prehistory.
 The familiar white remote was introduced in 2003 as the DIRECTV RC24 as a replacement for the much-loved RCA satellite remote seen above.
 The RCA remote actually won awards for being “easy” to understand compared to earlier remotes that were just rows and columns of identical buttons.
 DIRECTV developed the RC24 because they started using other manufacturers besides RCA and they did not want to license the remote design from RCA.

-The original RC24 looks very much like the current “white” remote but the buttons were slightly increased in size with model RC34.
+The original RC24 looks very much like the “white” remote in use for pre-Genie hardware but the buttons were slightly increased in size with model RC34.
 Every subsequent model included more codes.
 Two features were added.
 Starting with model RC34R (sometimes just labeled RC34), the remotes could be used for RF with compatible receivers.

 - All white remotes with models ending in “R,” “RB,” or “RX” are RF-capable.

 The other feature addition was in 2010 with the introduction of XMP, which is a two-way IR programming process where the remotes actually receive codes from the receiver or DVR to program them.